The Power of Place at the Social Justice Curriculum Fair

 In this go-go centered workshop, facilitated on the 10th annual Chuck Brown Day, Destini Collins explored the cultural phenomenon of go-go music as a lens for understanding public pedagogy, specifically how learning happens beyond traditional classroom settings.
 Participants explored how go-go embodies joy and resistance, serving as a tool for community education and activism.
 Through interactive discussions and hands-on activities, including a Go-Go Gallery Hall, that center lived experiences and the environment, participants analyzed the role of go-go in preserving cultural heritage and challenging oppressive systems.

-• Destini Collins (she/her) is a DC-based educator with several years designing and facilitating music curriculum across the district.
+• Destini Collins (she/her) is a D.C.-based educator with several years designing and facilitating music curriculum across the district.
 She earned her Master of Arts in Music and Music Education from Teachers College, Columbia University, and her Bachelor of Science in Music Education from Towson University.
 Her non-formal classroom experience includes curating thematic performing arts showcases, hosting arts and culture forums, and serving in the Education Department at arts organizations, including Strathmore Music Center and Wolf Trap National Park for the Performing Arts.
 Her interests as a curriculum studies scholar focus on fostering curiosity, creativity, and criticality in teaching and learning that challenge students to see and reimagine their communities.

 Harnessing the Power of Visual Learning: Using Images to Teach Palestine